bitcoinerlab/descriptors/HARDWARE_WALLETS.md

 Use `keyExpression(...)` when the standard helpers are not enough.
 It returns a descriptor key expression with origin information and an xpub from the device.

-Many hardware wallets need to register non-standard wallet policies before they can display addresses or sign. `registerWalletPolicy(...)` stores what the device returns in the session store.
+Many hardware wallets need to register non-standard policies before they can display addresses or sign. `registerPolicy(...)` stores what the device returns in the session store.
 If registration is not needed, or the policy is already known, the helper skips the extra device step when possible.